How to Make Your Own Vitamin D Sun Tanning Lamp

 • AgroMax

-All the fluorescent bulbs were 2 ft versions, and I also tested a single bulb from the Sperti (which are also 2 ft) and the Mitolux for comparison.
+All the fluorescent bulbs were 2 ft versions.
+I also put the data from the Sperti, the Mitolux, and the DIY build in for comparison.
 All measurements were taken at 12 inches.

 • CAUTION: Several users have been quite badly burned using large arrays of AgroMax; now we can see why.
 If you plan to use these, one or two 2′ bulbs should do it and stand at least 2 feet away!